Group Counselling Therapies

 Types Of Counselling Therapies

-In psychological therapy, the facilitator will use empathy to discover and uncover thinking patterns, belief systems and negative behaviours.
-The word empathy is used here as the groups are more about gentle probing and are not designed to be confrontational.
+In psychological therapy, the facilitator uses empathy to uncover thinking patterns, belief systems, and negative behaviours.

 Understanding the mental health conditions of the members makes the therapeutic process easier.

-At Abbeycare, we have one or more psychologists in the group dynamic, which provides significant improvements in their lives.
+At Abbeycare, we have one or more psychologists in the group dynamic to provide extra support.

 Cognitive Behavioural Therapy CBT Groups